sinch/docs/docs/sms/sms-java.md

 Go back to your dashboard and change the callback URL for your SMS service.

-1. In the terminal windows, start the app.js `node app.js`
+1. In the terminal windows, start running the SpringBoot Application with `./gradlew bootRun` if gradle or `./mvnw spring-boot:run` if Maven
 2. Send an SMS to your Sinch Number.
 3. You will now see the request come in.